Lore · Book VI · Fiction

 On the fourth day, Meridian Works played the synthetic calls.

-The courtroom screens showed a controlled mitigation trial.
-Researchers had generated whale-like acoustic sequences to redirect pods away from the dredging corridor during high-noise operations.
+The screens showed a controlled mitigation trial.
+Researchers had generated whale-like acoustic sequences to steer pods away from the dredging corridor during high-noise work.
 The whales responded.
 They changed course.
-Calves remained with adults.
+Calves stayed with adults.
 No strandings occurred.
 Feeding disruption was statistically manageable.

 successful route negotiation.